Pawsey-Internships/pawsey-version-control/_episodes/15-Pawsey-Applications.md

 {: .language-bash}

 1. Now press enter for the default file.
-2. Enter passphrase twice and note it down.
+2. Enter a passphrase twice and note it down.

 ~~~
 $ cat ~/.ssh/id_ed25519.pub